 If you’re interested in a closer look at HIIT workout lengths and the recommended weekly amounts, here’s the link again to that article of mine on this very topic: How Long Should A HIIT Workout Be.

-Medical experts at the Mayo Clinic certainly think so:
+As I mentioned earlier, medical experts at the Mayo Clinic certainly think HIIT’s good for older adults, saying

 “What type of training helps most, especially when you’re older – say over 65?
 A Mayo Clinic study says it’s high-intensity aerobic exercise, which can reverse some cellular aspects of aging.”